+When a branch involves a destination beyond the branching range of the BL instruction, armlink must generate a veneer.
+The veneer then sets the PC to the destination address.
 This enables the veneer to branch anywhere in the 4GB address space.
-If the veneer is inserted between A32 and T32 code, the veneer also handles instruction set state change.
+If the veneer is inserted between ARM and Thumb code, the veneer also handles the instruction set state change.